 To apply for OLSH Tuition Assistance via FACTS:

-- Access the OLSH Tuition Assistance Application via the FACTS graduation cap logo or by clicking here.
+- Access the OLSH Tuition Assistance Application via the FACTS graduation cap logo (to the right) or by clicking here.

 - Under “FACTS Grant & Aid”, you will see “Apply for Financial Aid with FACTS”.
 Click on the “Start Application” button.